top of page

 There’s something vulnerable about opening your heart in a world that’s quick to scroll and slow to stay.
 But the longer I stayed quiet, the louder the ache became.

-And then I remembered Photini — the Samaritan woman.
-The woman with a complicated past and a scandalous thirst.
-She didn’t wait until she was perfect.
 She ran.
-She ran back to her town with water still dripping from her jar, breathless from encounter, unpolished, but full of truth.
+She ran back to her town without water, breathless from encounter, unpolished, but full of truth.
 And people listened.
 Not because she was holy — but because she was real.

 Holiness, I’ve come to believe, isn’t about perfection.

-It’s about permission.
+It’s about permission

 Permission to be who you are, with God.